What happens if my employer denies liability for my injury?Updated: October 10, 2022

 Once you accept an offer you cannot claim more compensation, even if your symptoms get worse or a medical exam shows that you have or are likely to have additional injuries.

-Your solicitor will discuss your options with you, and if they believe you have a good case, will usually agree to proceed with your case even if the employer denies liability.
+Your solicitor will discuss your options with you and, if they believe you have a good case, they will usually recommend proceeding even if the employer denies liability.

-To give your claim the best chance of success, start the process as soon as you can, and gather as much evidence as possible, including witness statements, medical records and a copy of the accident book report.
+To give your claim the best chance of success you should start the process as soon as you can.
+Gather as much evidence as possible, including witness statements, medical records and a copy of the accident book report.

 Will I have to go to court?

-Even if your case does go to court, you probably won’t have to attend court in person.
-If you have any questions about going to court, your solicitor will answer them and will explain to you how the court process works.
+Even if your case does go to court, you won’t usually have to attend in person.

-Regardless of whether your employer has accepted liability or not, if you think you may be entitled to compensation you should get legal advice from a personal injury specialist as soon as you can.
-If possible, you should avoid discussing your injury claim with your employer or their insurer or legal representative without getting your own legal advice first.
+Regardless of whether your employer has accepted liability or not, if you think you may be entitled to compensation you should seek legal advice as soon as you can.

-Letting your solicitor handle everything on your behalf ensures that you do not accidentally say or do something that could harm your case, and should also keep emotion out of the process.
-Your solicitor will stick to the facts of the case, and work hard to achieve the best possible outcome.
+Letting your solicitor handle everything on your behalf ensures that you won't accidentally say or do something that could prejudice your case.

 If you have been injured at work in the last 3 years, you may be able to claim financial compensation.